 Chemotherapy uses anti-cancer (cytotoxic) drugs to destroy cancer cells.
-Chemotherapy is an important treatment for most people with osteosarcoma.
-It is usually given before surgery for osteosarcoma.
-This is called neo-adjuvant chemotherapy.
-The aim is to treat the cancer in the bone and any cancer cells that may have broken away.
+For people with osteosarcoma, it is usually given before surgery.
+The aim is to shrink the tumour and improve the results of surgery.

 Macmillan is also here to support you.
 If you would like to talk, you can:

 Below is a sample of the sources used in our osteosarcoma information.
 If you would like more information about the sources we use, please contact us at email@example.com